noelabu/AIRepublic_OpenAI/README.md

 streamlit run app.py
 ```

 Open your browser and go to `http://localhost:8501` to access the application.
+You can also access the application [here](https://noelabu-airepublicopenai.streamlit.app/).
 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please fork the repository and submit a pull request.